sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 ### Where can I find Vendor contract templates to submit through the Vendor Request Process?

-If the Vendor is providing us services (not software), use our template.
-If the Vendor is providing us software, use their template.
+If the Vendor is providing us **services (not software)**:

-We have three main templates for Vendor services contracts:
+1. Make a copy of our template [Consulting Agreement](https://docs.google.com/document/d/1zUWHUOXgFeb1aNFZGMMJ5xq7GQRcappy/edit?usp=sharing&ouid=112937061981605591616&rtpof=true&sd=true).

-1. [Services contract - no SOW exhibits](https://docs.google.com/document/d/11SWUssH8x1Y8T3O8d-C0a1r3RY0d4Wp-pDIWmUCDPlY/view) - use this form if the Vendor has already prepared a separate SOW with payment amounts and due dates.
+1. Fill out the blanks in YOUR OWN COPY.
-2. [Services contract - with SOW exhibits](https://docs.google.com/document/d/1ZXnsOZBdGIm7IQyKxgGAqLD1bMUoiJpZ/view) - use this form if you don’t have a separate SOW with payment amounts or due dates.
+1. Secure all required approvals via [Airbase](../../finance/process/ap.md#airbase-guided-procurement-contract-executionvendor-request).
-3. [Services contract for individuals - with SOW exhibits](https://docs.google.com/document/d/1mG5t2c0oLqSZJySXtJKB-WYTYN3aoe9G/edit?usp=sharing&ouid=112937061981605591616&rtpof=true&sd=true) - use this form to directly engage a consultant or contractor on a short-term, part-time basis (temporary contractors).
+1. Send the approved contract via Docusign for signatures.

-For software (including SaaS) contracts, ask the Vendor for their template.
+If the Vendor is providing us **software (including SaaS)**, ask the Vendor for their template.
+Secure all required approvals via [Airbase](../../finance/process/ap.md#airbase-guided-procurement-contract-executionvendor-request).

 ### What if the software Vendor’s contract is a click-through agreement that can’t be redlined?
 Do I still need to go through the above review process?